 Filing a tax return can be one of the most complicated financial matters you have to handle each year, especially if you’re self-employed or own your own small business.
-Complex codes, room for interpretation and different rules for various situations can make filing your taxes quite an involved process.
+Complex codes, room for interpretation and different rules for various situations can make filing your taxes a very involved process.

 Hiring an accountant to help you with your taxes can save you a lot of stress.
-Here’s what you need to provide to your account to help them properly file your income taxes every year.
+Here’s a list of the basic things you should provide to your accountant.
+They may ask you for other specific documents that you need as well.

 1. Identification Information

-To prepare your taxes an accountant needs certain identification details from you that can verify that you are who you say you are.
-Your accountant will need your social security card and the social security number of each member of your dependents.
+To prepare your taxes an accountant needs certain identification details from you that can verify your identity.
+Your accountant will need your social security number and the social security number of each of your dependents.
 Every year the IRS sends back hundreds of tax returns because the names and social security numbers on the form don’t match.

-You should also bring a second form of identification like a driver’s license, military ID, or any state-issued picture ID card.
+You may also want to bring a second form of identification like a driver’s license, military ID, or any state-issued picture ID card.

 2. Your Most Recent Tax Return

 While you may not qualify for the same tax deductions or write-offs as last year, providing your accountant with the previous year’s return can help them easily access information and calculate certain deductions without having to call you over and over again.
 If you’re meeting with a new accountant, this could also be a good opportunity to discuss any discrepancies that may exist between previous tax returns and what your best approach should be.